Recommendations

 8

-The Chief of Staff ensures mental health providers consistently document patient or surrogate informed consent and identify the receiving provider when patients are transferred out of the facility and monitors the providers’ compliance.
+The Associate Director for Patient Care Services ensures providers consistently document patient or surrogate informed consent and patient medical and behavioral stability and identify transferring providers or designees for patients transferred out of the facility and monitors providers’ compliance.

 Closure Date: